SocksTheWolf/TwitchAdOverlay/README.md

 # TwitchAdOverlay
-Displays an overlay whenever a twitch ad is about to play.
-For use as an alternative to having to download and run Streamer.bot.
+Displays an overlay whenever a Twitch ad is about to play.

-This code originally came from a widget made by [nutty](https://www.youtube.com/watch?v=e5B7ZNGtkac).
-While this code supports the old method of just using Streamer.bot via StreamElements, it can also be ran locally within OBS, avoiding the necessity of external programs and services.
-If you use the PubSub Twitch option, you cannot host the file as a StreamElements widget, as their CORS policy does not allow for connections to the Twitch backend.
+This code originally came from a widget made by [nutty](https://www.youtube.com/watch?v=e5B7ZNGtkac) but has been modified to run locally instead.

 ## Setup

-This will be going over how to run the system locally rather than via StreamElements and Streamer.bot.
-That setup is covered by the video nutty made.

 1. Create a new application via [Twitch developer console](https://dev.twitch.tv/console).
 This will give you a `client id` that you will use later.